|Several Las Vegas hotels have agreed to waive the newly instituted "resort fees" for 2010 SEMA Show attendees.|

-“We constantly partner with our providers to give SEMA Showgoers lower costs and increase value,” said Peter MacGillivray, SEMA VP of events and communications.
+“We constantly partner with our providers to give SEMA Showgoers lower costs and increased value,” said Peter MacGillivray, SEMA vice president of communications and events.
 “This includes working with hotels in Las Vegas to offer the lowest rates possible.
 We’re pleased that many of the hotels are responsive and committed to servicing SEMA Showgoers.”

-The discounts are only available when reserving through the SEMA Hotel Booking Service (http://registration2.experient-inc.com/showAIW101/Default.aspx).
+The discounts are only available when reserving through the SEMA Hotel Booking Service.

 Properties that have agreed to waive the resort fee for attendees of the SEMA Show and AAPEX who book in the block include: Circus Circus, Excalibur, Hard Rock Hotel, Hooters Casino Hotel, Luxor, Mirage Hotel, Monte Carlo Resort & Casino, New York New York, PH Towers Westgate, Planet Hollywood, Sahara Hotel, Stratosphere, Treasure Island, Tropicana Resort, Trump International Hotel and Tower, Venetian Resort Hotel and the Westin Casuarina.